bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 2.0.9 =
+* Added the possibility to use custom text and images for (most) buttons
+* Added possibility to create custom css within the plugin
+* Improved feed detection to prevent buttons and text appearing in feeds
+* Fixed some W3C validation issues
+* Added Soundcloud buttons
+* Added Goodreads buttons
+* Added Flattr buttons
+* Fixed possible safety issue with Javascript call for +1
+* Added icons to +1 button choices

 = 2.0.8 =
 * Fixed issue with combinations of excerpt and Read more tags resulting in errors